How to Calculate the Value of Your Startup Stock Options

 You’ll also have to pay taxes, which are more complicated and depend on when you exercise:

-Check out our Stock Option Tax Calculator to explore various tax scenarios.
+For a more precise breakdown, check out our Stock Option Tax Calculator to explore different tax scenarios and potential outcomes.

 So, how much are your stock options worth?